ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 a logical entity and does not relate to any state found in the Target Environment.
 Instead, it groups together claims that relate to the request of generating the Evidence.

-For example, it is possible to include a "nonce" as part of the request to produce Evidence.
-This nonce is repeated as part of the Evidence to prove the freshness of the Evidence.
-This "nonce" is not related to any element in the Target Environment and the transaction entity is used to gather those values into claims.
+For example, it is possible to include a `nonce` as part of the request to produce Evidence.
+This `nonce` is repeated as part of the Evidence to support the freshness of the Evidence.
+The `nonce` is not related to any element in the Target Environment and the transaction entity is used to gather those values into claims.

 A transaction entity, if provided, MUST be included only once within the reported entities.
-If a Verifier encounters multiple entities of type `id-pkix-evidence-entity-transaction`, it MUST reject the Evidence.
+If a Verifier detects multiple entities of type `id-pkix-evidence-entity-transaction`, it MUST reject the Evidence.

 The following table lists the claims for a transaction entity defined